 Once you have a sense of your target neighborhood and going prices for houses in it, it’s time to set up a house flipping budget.
 First, you need to know what you can reasonably pay for a new home.
-Our how much house can you afford calculator can give you a clear picture.
+Our home affordability calculator can give you a clear picture.

-Certainly, buying with all cash is the simplest route for home flippers.
-It cuts out the mortgage application and approval process as well as makes your offer more attractive to sellers.
+Buying with all cash is the simplest route for home flippers.
+It cuts out the mortgage application and approval process, as well as makes your offer more attractive to sellers.
 Plus, you won’t need to make ongoing interest payments for the property as the renovations are underway.
 Still, some house flippers need financing.
 According to a report by ATTOM, 40.5% of flipped homes were purchases using financing.

 When calculating how much you think you can get for a house, aim for the lower end of comparable sales prices.
 This will give you more wiggle, should your renovations go over budget.

 Now that you know how much you can and should spend, you’re almost ready to start shopping for a house, and financing if you need it.
 To maximize your return, you still need to double check that you’re taking everything into account.
 There are likely some big factors that may not be on your radar.